Insights & advice

 The $97 question

-The most common platform charges around $150/year for a basic listing — still just a row alongside thousands of others.
+Platforms like NCSA charge $150–$400/year for premium listings — still just a row alongside thousands of others.
 A 1580 Creative profile is $97 one-time.
 No annual fee.
 A standalone page a coach can bookmark and reference months later when scholarship decisions are being made.

 We recommend using UTR and databases to get discovered.
 Use a 1580 Creative profile to close the deal.